-Each visitor was given a Neighbourhood Planning Questionaire - "the council needs YOUR help in drawing up a local plan" - as meetings - planned for most parishes in the district - are proving to be an excellent basis ward to further community participation as Further information on the Local Develther comments as people return the questionnaires.
-We are pleased that these for developing our Local Plan.
-We look for-Mr Bowen said: "We will be receiving furwell as a summary profile of the parish. we progress our work."
+Each visitor was given a Neighbourhood Planning Questionaire - "the council needs YOUR help in drawing up a local plan" - as this website or by phoning 01283 595983 or naires may be obtained from the council on ther comments as people return the ques-Mr Bowen said: "We will be receiving furwell as a summary profile of the parish.

-www.south-derbys.gov.uk/LDF.
-Questionopment Framework is available on the diswebsite council's at this website or by phoning 01283 595983 or naires may be obtained from the council on 595821. - DOB eft): Zoe Sewter (Open Space & Facilities ning Policy Officer SDDC), Michelle Mansfield (Area Planning Officer SDDC), Ian Thomas, Graham Truscott, Philip Heath Visitors and officials pictured above at the Melbourne Drop In event are (from the Dev Manager SDDC), Kevin Exley (Plan-Bowen, Sheena Wilkins, Neil Wright, Barry (Conservation Officer SDDC), David Bayliss and Cllr Michael Stanton.
+eft): Zoe Sewter (Open Space & Facilities ning Policy Officer SDDC), Michelle Mansfield (Area Planning Officer SDDC), Ian Thomas, Graham Truscott, Philip Heath Visitors and officials pictured above at the Melbourne Drop In event are (from the Dev Manager SDDC), Kevin Exley (Plan-Bowen, Sheena Wilkins, Neil Wright, Barry (Conservation Officer SDDC), David Bayliss and Cllr Michael Stanton.